Political situation Deficits in the area of democracy and the rule of law

 Women's rights

-The Rwandan government is a strong advocate for gender equality.
+The Rwandan government advocates for gender equality.
 The rights of women to own land, to inherit property, to divorce and to be protected against gender-based violence have been legally enshrined.

-Although many women in rural areas are still constrained by traditions, women play an important part in decision-making processes in national politics.
+Although many women in rural areas are still constrained by tradition, women do play an important part in policymaking at national level.
 The constitution requires that at least 30 per cent of seats in Rwanda’s parliament be held by women.
 Rwanda has a higher proportion of women in parliament than any other country in the world, with 61 per cent of seats held by women.
 Women hold important positions in the government and the private sector.

 Photographs of victims of the genocide at the Kigali Genocide Memorial Centre.
 The photos were provided by surviving family members who want to remember their loved ones.

-On April 7, 2024, the 30th anniversary of the genocide against the Tutsis was commemorated with high-level international participation.
-The trauma of the events, to which over one million people are estimated to have been killed within 100 days, continues to shape politics and society to this day.
+On 7 April 2024, memorial ceremonies with high-level international participation commemorated the 30th anniversary of the genocide against the Tutsis.
+The trauma of those events, which claimed the lives of an estimated one million people over a period of 100 days, continues to shape Rwandan politics and society to this day.
 The heavy legacy of the genocide is a key issue in all areas of politics.
-The ruling party, RPF, draws much of its legitimacy from its role in ending the killings.
-Despite the beginning of a generational shift, it remains in the tradition of a cadre party that emerged from a rebel movement: unwavering loyalty to the president, and the security of the regime and the country are of utmost priority.
+The ruling party, RPF, owes much of its legitimacy to the part it played in ending the killing.
+Despite the beginning of a generational shift, it continues to adhere to the traditions of a cadre party that emerged from a rebel movement, with unwavering loyalty to the president, and the security of the regime and the country being seen as utmost priorities.